MichalSmyk/CV/README.md

 ----- | ------- | ------
 [Whisper Journal](https://github.com/MichalSmyk/whisper-journal) | A dairy app powered by AI (this project is in progress).
 A diary/journal application that utilises a variety of AI APIs to provide personalised feedback, recommendations and mood/sentiment analysis.| React Native, Node.js, Express.js, MongoDB---
 [Solved](https://github.com/MichalSmyk/Solved) | A city treasure-hunting game, created as a final project during the Makers course by a team of 5 developers | React Native, MERN, image recognition, and API calls to 2 different services.
 [AceBook](https://github.com/MichalSmyk/acebook-mern-fire) | This social media platform allows users to create profiles with a picture, share and like posts, and update their details.
-Created by a team of 6 developers during Makers. | MERN
+Created by a team of 6 developers during Makers. | CSS, MongoDB Atlas, Express, React, Node.js, and Cypress
+[MakersBnB](https://github.com/MichalSmyk/Makers_BnB) | An online rental app, created by a team of 6 developers at Makers.
+Users can register, log in, list their properties for rent, browse the listed properties, view the availability of properties, and submit booking requests. | CSS, JavaScript, React, Jest, Cypress, and GitHub.
-[MakersBnB](https://github.com/MichalSmyk/Makers_BnB) | An online rental app | PostgreSQL, Sinatra, Ruby Active Record [Bank Tech Test](https://github.com/MichalSmyk/bank-tech-test) | A test to write clean code  | JavaScript
+[Bank Tech Test](https://github.com/MichalSmyk/bank-tech-test) | A test to write clean code  | JavaScript

 --------------------------------------------